quentinducasse/decima/README.md

 This project is licensed under **Creative Commons Attribution 4.0 International (CC BY 4.0)**.
 Feel free to use, adapt and cite — but **credit the original authors**.

-For citation and DOI, see next section.

 ---

 ## 📚 How to Cite DECIMA

 > Ducasse Q., *DECIMA – An LLM-based assistant for MCNP particle tracking analysis*, v1.0.0, GitHub, 2025-08-15.
 > Available: [https://github.com/quentinducasse/decima](https://github.com/quentinducasse/decima)

-You may generate a DOI via **Zenodo** for formal citation.

 ---